-CARANA also has a dense network of partially robust unpaved roads and tracks.
-Unpaved roads and tracks are mostly very vulnerable against significant rains and floods and deteriorate quickly if not maintained.
-The years of civil war, harsh weather, minimal investment and maintenance have degraded them significantly with the result that the road network is often impassable in the rainy season.
+Carana also has a dense network of partially robust unpaved roads and tracks.
+Unpaved roads and tracks are, for the most part, very vulnerable to damage from significant rain and flooding and deteriorate quickly if not maintained.
+The years of civil war, harsh weather, minimal investment and lack of maintenance have degraded them significantly, with the result that the road network is often impassable in the rainy season.